Artichoke Extract Benefits For Mind And Body

 You might wonder what the difference is between taking Artichoke Extract and pure Luteolin.

 The key lies in bioavailability.
 Luteolin by itself isn't easily absorbed or utilized by the body.
-To be metabolized effectively, it requires the presence of other naturally occurring bioflavonoids.
+To be metabolized effectively, other naturally occurring bioflavonoids must be present.
 [3]

 That's where Artichoke Extract comes in.
 It contains specific compounds like apigenin-7-rutinoside and narirutin, which help Luteolin become bioavailable.
 So, these compounds assist Luteolin in getting to your cells in an active form.
 [4]